mendix/docs/content/app-store-items/modules/deep-link.md

 ## 1 Introduction

-Use the [Deep-Link](https://appstore.home.mendix.com/link/app/43/) to add request handlers to your app that will trigger microflows.
+Use the [Deep Link](https://appstore.home.mendix.com/link/app/43/) to add request handlers to your app that will trigger microflows.

 The typical usage scenario is configuring a link to trigger a microflow like this: `    https://myapp.com/link/resetpassword/DF6345SDF`.
 The module is design- and runtime-configurable, it respects security, and it supports links for both logged-in and anonymous users.